Fourmou/pf/content/posts/2019-11-25-israel-deports-human-rights-watch-director.md

 title: Israel deports Human Rights Watch director
 author: Chris Manoel
 type: post
-date: 2019-11-25T19:08:57+00:00
+date: 2019-11-25T19:08:57.000Z
-excerpt: "Omar Shaker, director of Human Rights Watch in Israel and Palestine, left in response to Tel Aviv's decision to deport him."
+excerpt: 'Omar Shaker, director of Human Rights Watch in Israel and Palestine, left in response to Tel Aviv''s decision to deport him.'
 url: /israel-deports-human-rights-watch-director/
-featured_image: /wp-content/uploads/2019/11/Omar-Shaker-human-rights-watch.jpg
+image: /wp-content/uploads/2019/11/Omar-Shaker-human-rights-watch.jpg
-tags:
-  - Human Rights Watch
-  - Israel
-  - Occupation
-  - Omar Shaker
-  - Palestine
-  - Settlement
+tags: [Human Rights Watch, Israel, Occupation, Omar Shaker, Palestine, Settlement]
 ---

-Omar Shaker, director of Human Rights Watch in Israel and Palestine, left in response to Tel Aviv&#8217;s decision to deport him.
+Omar Shaker, director of Human Rights Watch in Israel and Palestine, left in response to Tel Aviv's decision to deport him.

 The organization held a press conference in the presence of the CEO asserted that Shaker will continue to work from abroad to document all violations.